Persie0/PDF-Page-Stripper/README.md

 ## Inspiration

-This project was inspired by [pdf-page-stripper](https://github.com/fsinf/pdf-page-stripper), which for my taste often removes too many slides.
+This project was inspired by [pdf-page-stripper](https://github.com/fsinf/pdf-page-stripper), which I highly recommend for any tasks other than removing incrementally built slides.